bigfix/developer.bigfix.com/site/reference/world.md

 # current domain

 Returns the domain that is the source of the current relevance evaluation.
-Items in the domain that can evaluate relevance include Fixlet messages, Tasks, Baselines, Analyses, Wizards and Dashboards and Domains.
+Items in the domain that can evaluate relevance include fixlets, Tasks, Baselines, Analyses, Wizards and Dashboards and Domains.

 # current firewall profile type